MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-basic-bot/includes/2-get-started-with-custom-scenario.md

 :::image type="content" source="../media/2-code.png" alt-text="Screenshot that shows the Designer and Code tabs.":::

-After the scenario is configured, a screen containing four main areas.
-On the **Designer** tab, you can see the bot that you've designed.
+After the scenario is configured, the screen shows four main areas.
+On the **Designer** tab is the bot that you've designed.
 Select the **Code** tab to see the JSON format of the bot.